reidschroder/readme-creation/README.md

   [Questions](#questions)

   ## Installation
-    download and run node in the command line.
-Follow the prompts
+    install node and run npm init in command line

   ## Usage
-    Use this to create a READme easily for your next project
+    Use this to create your own readme

   ## Contributions
     Reid Schroder

   ## Tests
-    Follow the prompts given in the command line
+    Run node index and follow questions

   ## License
     This application was built with the MIT license.
 For more information, follow the link below.